mhjort/clj-lambda-utils/README.md

 Clojure utilities for deploying AWS Lambda (JVM) function(s) to one or multiple regions via S3.

+Note!
+The name of the repo used to be ```lein-clj-lambda``` when it contained only the Leingingen plugin.

 ## Usage

-Note!
-Now you can use utilities as a Leiningen plugin or just as a Clojure library.
+You can use utilities as a Leiningen plugin or just as a Clojure library.
 Boot support is coming up later!

 ### Leiningen plugin